22 TV MoneySaving tricks – including how to watch The Marvelous Mrs Maisel for FREE, make the most of Freeview and save on Sky, Netflix, Now TV & more

 Try the 'pretend to cancel' trick (often a winner with Now TV)

-A number of MoneySavers report being offered discounts when they try to cancel their Now TV passes online – eg, we've heard someone was offered a three-month Entertainment pass for £3.20/mth (normally £8.99/mth).
+A number of MoneySavers report being offered discounts when they try to cancel their Now TV passes online – MSE Kelvin tried it and was offered a three-month Sky Cinema pass for £2.40/mth (normally £11.99/mth).

 So if you're happy to continue your subscription, it's worth starting the cancellation process to try to bag a discount.
 Make sure when you're asked why you're leaving you say it's because you 'can't afford' the service.